ramiropolla/ffglitch.org/_posts/2020-09-16-cat_videos_pt_2.md

 ======================

-Instead of splitting the cats using the `split` command, we will use FFmpeg to split the video in individual frames.
+Instead of splitting the cats using the `split` command, we will use `ffgac` to split the video in individual frames.

 ```bash
 $ cd mpeg2